ksplit/libasync/README.md

 async-install/include.
 It will also put kernel module tests in the lib/ folder.
 Note that these tests depend on libfipc, and are statically linked with it.
 So, you don't need to do any further linking after they are built; they are ready to go.
+By default, libasync is in the lazy configuration.
+If you want to use the eager configuration, pass the flag --enable-eager to the libasync configure script in addition to the arguments already specified above.